na-na-hi/renget/archive/smgenlorePh2P2.md

    .... peaceful.

    After she assumed control of Camelot Castle *(image of which below)*, she quickly found Merlin's basement (*evidently without getting hit by the false door-trap*) and blindly wandered into the SMITEverse.
-However- when she found herself unable to escape back to *her* Camelot - well, obviously it's all Merlin's fault she can't escape.
+However - when she found herself unable to escape back to *her* Camelot - well, obviously it's all Merlin's fault she can't escape.
    Apparently she'd found her way in some time around the Cthulhu arc, and was waiting on the sidelines of the Arthurian / Celtic defence just in case she could help - but was only mentioned in-narrative now.

    *tl;dr I'm going to refer to Morgana by her correct name from here on out, because the Arthurian Pantheon is English, not ~~surrendermonkey~~ French.*

 -> ![Camelot](https://files.catbox.moe/j5hdq2.jpg) <-

    It's still \**heavily\** *(\*HEAVILY\*) (AS IN, MAYBE IT'S RAINING, A WHOLE FUCKING LOT GUYS) (AS IN, FORESHADOWING)* raining, but in the Gardens of Olympus, Morgana finds Arthur and Merlin at last.
 She stays hidden while the two of them discuss what to do with the false-Camelot that's appeared.
-Arthur wants to use his sway with the Celtic neighbours to reserve the land for himself and have Tiamat restore the place fully - Merlin thinks the place isn't Camelot and that since he doesn't understand how Tiamat works, he'd rather steer clear of her.
+Arthur wants to use his sway with the Celtic neighbours to reserve the land for himself and have Tiamat restore the place fully - Merlin thinks the place isn't 'the real' Camelot and that since he doesn't understand how Tiamat works, he'd rather steer clear of her.

    When Morgana arrives properly / reveals herself, she's a bit less confrontational than her cinematic implies; and explains what's happened back home, before putting forth the idea that they all just appeal to Tiamat to go back home. *~~Mind you, where she's currently the reigning Queen - but minor details, minor details~~.* Arthur's still too shaky about the whole 'Tiamat = a Dragon' thing, Merlin is still shaky that he doesn't understand Tiamat.
    Morgana asks then, how Merlin knew how to deal with Jormungandr to begin with (in the cinematic she also taunts / reminds Arthur that Merlin is ~~Satanic~~ demonic ~~*not this shit again*~~), at which point Merlin aggros on her, trying to shut her up and shut it down.
 He freezes the rain above her (Ice Stance 2), Morgana has her sword spin above her a la a Helicopter to act as an umbrella; Merlin immediately goes for a killshot with a fire-beam (Fire Stance 1) to which Morgana flings herself back ready to take Merlin's hot load *(the elegant-maiden T-Pose showing her palms; you know the one)*.
-   Arthur bodyblocks for her as she anticipted , and she smugly looks at Merlin over Arthur's shoulder.
+   Arthur bodyblocks for her as she anticipted, and she smugly looks at Merlin over Arthur's shoulder.

    Morgana begins to waltz out of the place, but not before Gilgamesh interrupts, and cautions her that Tiamat isn't known to be generous.
 Gilgamesh (poorly) tries to force what he thinks a smile looks like, before calling Arthur over for a King-to-King chat as Morgana exits into her invis again.

 *It kills me inside to say this... but the cinematic is barely lore-relevant.*
-*Morgana's completely off-character, Arthur's off-character, they're doing the wrong thing, it's a sunny day instead of a rainy night, they're in Camelot and not Olympus.... all that's really right is Morgana taunting about Merlin....*
+*Morgana's completely off-character, Arthur's off-character, they're all doing the wrong thing, it's a sunny day instead of a rainy night, they're in Camelot and not Olympus and they're all far to aggressive with each other.... all that's really right is Morgana taunting about Merlin....*
 *look, at least it was great for marketing Morgana... ~~oh man and these were so good to reference before...~~*

-*sad link for posterity, but just... ignore it :( ;* https://youtu.be/hXZ4UzPZBls
+*sad link for posterity, [but just... ignore it :(](https://www.youtube.com/watch?v=hXZ4UzPZBls)*

 -> ![Morgana Cine Concept](https://files.catbox.moe/0n9f9d.jpg) <-